Table of Contents

 Even if you didn’t get a favorable outcome, you should never burn bridges.
 Remain professional and express your gratitude for the opportunity.
 The company will appreciate your professionalism and might even consider contacting you in the future when there is another opportunity that meets your criteria.

 Salary negotiation is a discussion of you and your potential employer’s needs with the goal of coming to a conclusion that is favorable to all parties.
-By following the salary negotiation best practices outlined in this article, you will be in a better position to walk away with what you are worth.
+By following the salary negotiation strategies outlined in this article, you will be in a better position to walk away with what you are worth.
 If you still feel like you lack confidence and need help improving your negotiation skills, you can always reach out to us.